MDMusibul/lets-chat/README.md

-This is a real time chat application made using ReachJS as the front-end and firebase as the back-end.
+This is a real time chat application made using ReactJS as the front-end and firebase as the back-end.
 This web application is a clone of popular chat application slack.

 to try this web application visit: https://chat-app-c9cae.web.app/

 __________________________________________________________________________________________________________________________________________

 __________________________________________________________________________________________________________________________________________

 ## Available Scripts